Amazon cancels New York City HQ2 plans

 The union has been a frequent critic of Amazon's working conditions and has partnered with Amazon warehouse workers in Staten Island in their push to unionize.

-Despite loud opposition to the plan, the company as recently as Friday said it was "focused on engaging with our new neighbors" on the project.
+Despite loud opposition to the plan, the company as recently as Friday said it was "focused on engaging with our new neighbors" on the project following reports it was considering pulling out of New York City.
 A Quinnipiac poll from December also showed strong support for the new campus, with 60 percent of Queens residents approving of the project and 26 percent against it.

 The company also received strong backing from New York Gov. Andrew Cuomo and New York Mayor Bill de Blasio, who pushed to get the highly coveted project.
 James Patchett, head of the New York City Economic Development Corp., also repeatedly argued for the massive benefits of the HQ2 project during the heated council meetings, saying it would protect New York from future recessions and be a boon for its development as a tech hub.